TomHarrop/tomharrop.github.io/resume.md

 2013--2014

 :	**Post-doctoral researcher**, Department of Plant Breeding and Genetics, Max Planck Institute for Plant Breeding Research, Cologne, Germany.\
-	During my stay at the Max Planck Insitute I worked on a short project to compare the transcriptional response of several different land plants to UV-B exposure, which acts as a developmental signal.
-This position provided my first hands-on experience with plant biology and a foundation to apply my programming and bioinformatic skills.
+	At the Max Planck Insitute I worked on a project to compare the transcriptional response of several different land plants to UV-B exposure, which acts as an environmental signal.
+This position provided hands-on experience with plant biology and a foundation to apply my programming and bioinformatic skills.

-## Professional experience
+### Professional positions

 2004--2007